Xounder/Simulation---Van-der-Graaff-generator/README.md

 A simulation of the Van der Graaff generator using the Python language and the Pygame library

-Download the files, extract the three parts and go to dist -> Gerador_Van_Graff.exe
+Download the file and go to dist -> Gerador_Van_Graff.exe

 :)